TELEVISION Funny Man Rasik Chopra gets candid about his life, career and dreams

 Woody Allen, Quentin Tarantino, Robin Williams, my parents and my fiancé.

-What else in your life other than theatre and stand-up comedy?
+What do you do other than theatre and stand-up comedy?

 What sort of movies, books, TV shows do you like?

 I like anything that reminds me how beautiful life is, anything that’s a little naughty...Henry Miller and Kurt Vonnegut, Modern Family, anything by Woody Allen.

 What next?
 Where do you want to go?